-Piraeus Bank Group, at the end of March 2014 had an international presence consisting of 1374 branches split in 964 branches in Greece and 410 in others 9 countries.
-In particular the Group operates in Romania through 140 branches, in Bulgaria through Piraeus Bank Bulgaria, in Albania through Tirana Bank, in Serbia through Piraeus Bank Beograd, in Ukraine through Piraeus Bank ICB, in Cyprus through Piraeus Bank Cyprus, in Egypt through Piraeus Bank Egypt, in London with a branch of Piraeus Bank and in Frankfurt with a branch resulting from the acquisition of ATEbank.
+Piraeus Bank Group, at the end of September 2014 had an international presence consisting of 372 branches.
+In particular the Group operates in Romania through 130 branches, in Bulgaria through Piraeus Bank Bulgaria through 83 branches, in Albania through Tirana Bank through 53 branches, in Serbia through Piraeus Bank Beograd through 34 branches, in Ukraine through Piraeus Bank ICB through 27 branches, in Cyprus through Piraeus Bank Cyprus through 14 branches, in Egypt through Piraeus Bank Egypt through 39 branches, in London with a branch of Piraeus Bank and in Frankfurt.

 The main midterm objectives of Piraeus Group's policy are: to safeguard liquidity, capital adequacy, asset quality, achieve high efficiency by containing operating costs, and to smoothly integrate the recently acquired banking activities in Greece, thus achieving significant synergies.
 Piraeus Bank will continue to focus on SMEs, the agricultural sector and retail banking segments, where it holds strong expertise.